Payum/Payum/docs/gateways/middleware.md

 Two of them behave deliberately differently when a handler throws, and it is worth knowing which is which. `PersistStateMiddleware` writes anyway — a PSP token recorded just before a failure has to survive, or the retry opens a second checkout. `RecordPaymentStatusMiddleware` writes nothing, because an exception means nobody learned what the status is.

 `TemplateRenderMiddleware` is why a handler returning `new RenderTemplate('@PayumAcme/checkout.html.twig')` with no context still gets a template that can name the gateway and post a form back to the token.
 On the way out it adds `gateway`, `subject`, `token`, `command` and `context` to any `RenderTemplate` result, leaving anything the handler passed under the same name alone — see [Templates](templates.md).
-It sits above `RecordPaymentStatusMiddleware` and below the default 0, so it covers results from the handler and from middleware you register, which is everything that produces one.
+Its 75 puts it above the default 0, so it covers results coming back from the handler and from any middleware you register — everything that produces one.

 ### Middleware belonging to one gateway